tal/shitbot/README.md

 - `msg.text` - the body of the message, if you `@shitbot` it will automatically remove that from the text
 - `msg.userName` - the user that sent the message
 - `msg.channelName` - the channel name that the message was posted in
+- `msg.conversationId` - the id of the channel the message was sent in
+- `msg.isIM` - if the message is an IM
+- `msg.userId` - the user id of the sender

 ### Handler Result
 The handler can return a string, that's a quick alias for just replying in the same channel that the original